cilium/tetragon/docs/content/en/docs/use-cases/filename-access.md

 There are different ways applications can access and modify files, and for this tracing policy we focus in three different types.

-The first is read and write accesses, which the most common way that files are accessed by applications.
+The first is read and write accesses, which is the most common way that applications access files.
 Applications can perform this type of accesses with a variety of different system
 calls:  `read` and `write`, optimized system calls such as `copy_file_range` and `sendfile`, as well as asynchronous I/O system call families such as the ones provided by `aio` and `io_uring`.
 Instead of monitoring every system call, we opt to hook into the `security_file_permission` hook, which is a common execution point for all the above system calls.

 Applications can also access files by mapping them directly into their virtual address space.
-Since it is difficult to caught the accesses themselves in this case, our policy will instead monitor the point when the files are mapped into the application's virtual memory.
+Since it is difficult to catch the accesses themselves in this case, our policy will instead monitor the point when the files are mapped into the application's virtual memory.
 To do so, we use the `security_mmap_file` hook.

 Lastly, there is a family of system calls (e.g,. `truncate`) that allow to indirectly modify the contents of the file by changing its size.
-To catch these types of accesses we will hook into `security_path_truncate`.
+To catch these types of access we will hook into `security_path_truncate`.

 ## Filtering

 Using the hooks above, you can monitor all accesses in the system.
-This will create a large number of events,  however, and it is frequently the case that you are only interested in a specific subset those events.
+However, this will create a large number of events, and it is frequently the case that you are only interested in a specific subset those events.
 It is possible to filter the events after their generation, but this induces unnecessary overhead.
 Tetragon, using BPF, allows filtering these events directly in the kernel.